What is a Protection Order in Manitoba?

-A Protection Order may be granted pursuant to The Domestic Violence and Stalking Act, provincial legislation that provides remedies to the successful applicant in cases of stalking and domestic violence.
+A Protection Order in Manitoba may be granted pursuant to The Domestic Violence and Stalking Act, provincial legislation that provides remedies to the successful applicant in cases of stalking and domestic violence.

 Applicants may seek a Protection Order against another person who is his or her spouse/common-law partner, family member (whether or not they have lived together), who is in a dating relationship with the applicant, or against the other biological/adoptive parent of his or her child.
 Someone who has been the subject of stalking can also apply for a Protection Order under the Act, regardless of the type of relationship he/she had with the person against whom an Order is sought.